weirdyang/pluralsight-git-integration-node/readme.md

         }
     }
     ```
     then under scripts, add `"preinstall": "npx npm-force-resolutions"` to package.json Run `npm install` again. this is preferred, and will ensure your app works on heroku. more info [here](https://stackoverflow.com/a/58394828/9491881).
-Remember to add the following to the top of your .travis.yml.
+    **Remember to add the following to the top of your .travis.yml**.
     ```
     before_install:
       npm install -g npx`